 If your LDIF file doesn't contain expected attributes when using the

--o (to specify the attributes to be omitted) parameter, check the spelling on any attribute names that you wish to include or omit.
+-o switches, check the spelling on any attribute names that you wish to include or omit.
 Additionally, always check the spelling of server names, file names, etc. Any mistakes in these will also cause import or export failures.

 “There is a syntax error in the input file”